 a.
 Settlement Parties agree that no additional storage assets will be allocated to balancing at this time.
 Parties may agree in a future settlement to either add or reduce the amount of PG&E storage assets allocated to system balancing.

 b.
 PG&E will provide the Settlement Parties no later than the date initial testimony is due in the OII 99-07-003 proceeding with a report which describes the cost of adding and/or allocating additional storage assets to system balancing.
-The storage report will include the cost of each component (space & compressors), anticipated effect on operations and OFOs and effect on rates.
+This storage report will include the cost of each component (space & compressors), anticipated effect on operations and OFOs, and effect on rates.

 D. Provisions Designed to Reduce the Impact of OFOs